-P2P lenders allow borrowers to access cash faster than going through the banks.
+P2P lenders allow borrowers to access cash faster than going through banks.
+With these lenders, you don’t have to worry about the banking system.
+So, there are no formal approval processes.

-Therefore, you need to be clear about what you need in a mortgage and ask your mortgage broker to help you select a product that best fits your personal situation.
+Therefore, be clear about the kind of mortgage uou want and select a product that fits your situation.

 Are you looking for a low interest rate?